County Fight Passed-Awaiting-Signature

 The Fight

 Illinois is attempting to use land-use law to constrain where the federal government can site new immigration detention facilities.
-HB 5024, sponsored by House Speaker Emanuel “Chris” Welch (D-Hillside), passed the House on April 8, 2026 on a largely partisan 72-35-2 roll call.
-The bill would prohibit new federal immigration detention centers from operating within 1,500 feet of any residential home, school, daycare center, park, forest preserve, cemetery, or place of worship.
+HB 5024, sponsored by House Speaker Emanuel “Chris” Welch (D-Hillside) and carried in the Senate by Sen. Kimberly Lightford (D, who represents parts of Broadview), passed the House on April 8, 2026 on a largely partisan 72-35-2 roll call.
+On May 6, 2026 the Senate Executive Committee advanced it, and in the early hours of Monday, June 1, 2026 the full Illinois Senate passed it on a party-line vote — completing legislative passage and sending it to Gov. Pritzker’s desk (unsigned as of June 2).
+The bill prohibits new federal immigration detention centers from being located, constructed, or operated within 1,500 feet of any residential home, apartment complex, school, daycare center or daycare home, public park, forest preserve, cemetery, public housing, or place of worship — “regardless of address.”

 Speaker Welch represents the Hillside/Broadview area — directly adjacent to the Broadview ICE Processing Center.
 The bill is a direct legislative response to the Broadview facility’s expansion and Operation Midway Blitz.